thombruce/helvellyn/README.md

 ## TODO:

 * Update this README with useful information
-* Maybe create mountable 'helvellyn' engine for open source shareability, and move application to 'helvellyn-cms' (note: just the CMS-y bits - authentication/authorisation should be left to the consuming app, or an additional plugin)
+* Add an open source license